DaveWM/dave-martin-blog/content/posts/critique-of-pure-hooks.md

 > React is a library for building composable user interfaces.
 It encourages the creation of reusable UI components which present data that changes over time.

 In other words, React just renders data to the page in an efficient way - nothing more.
 This is what React was intended for, and where it really shines.
 It should be used as one part, the view layer, of a larger application.
-Hooks don't change this.
+Local state should only be used as a last resort, for behaviour that Hooks don't change any of this.
 However, it's a distressingly common belief that hooks have turned React into a framework.
 This is incorrect.

 ## A Better Way